Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/custom-management.md

 :::

 ## Building Your Own Scene Management Solution
-Netcode for GameObjects has primarily focused on providing a scene management solution that should meet most projects' needs.
-However, there might be a special case scenario where you require building your own scene management solution.
-The first step is to disable the "Enable Scene Management" property in your `NetworkManager`'s properties.
-All of your scene loading and unloading has to be handled via the `UnityEngine.SceneManagement.SceneManager` class.
+Netcode for GameObjects is designed to provide a scene management solution that should meet most projects' needs.
+However, some projects might still need to build their own scene management solution.
+The first step is to disable **Enable Scene Management** in your `NetworkManager`'s properties.
+All of your scene loading and unloading must be handled via the `UnityEngine.SceneManagement.SceneManager` class.

 ### Integrated NetworkSceneManager Comparison (Enabled vs Disabled)
 Network Scene Management      | Enabled  | Disabled